gadomski/bradygadomski.com/contents/index.md

 We want to do our best to help people get to our celebration, so if you are willing to provide a carpool or need a ride, please [email us](mailto:bradygadomski@gmail.com).

+### Rental cars in Redding

+If you're looking to rent a car in Redding, CA, unfortunately you usually can't rent a car after 3pm in Redding, which is after the flights get in.
+If this is going to cause you problems, contact us and we can help sort something out to make sure you can make it to the celebration!

 ## Accommodations